Looking after your mental health

 If you are in a crisis or at immediate risk of harming yourself or others, please call emergency services on 000.

-Lifeline (13 11 14) is a free, 24/7, confidential crisis support service for people who are feeling overwhelmed or having difficulty coping or staying safe.
+Lifeline (13 11 14 or via online chat or text) offers short term crisis support at any time for people who are feeling overwhelmed or having difficulty coping or staying safe.

-Suicide Call Back Service (1300 659 467 or via online chat) is a free, 24/7 phone and online counselling service for anyone who is struggling with situations in their life, from feeling low or stressed to the more complex issues of suicidal thoughts and grief arising from suicide.
+Suicide Call Back Service (1300 659 467 or via online chat or video) is a free, 24/7 counselling service for anyone who is affected by suicide, including people who are feeling suicidal or who are worried about someone.

 Further help in looking after your wellbeing